razeenf/razeenf/README.md

 ## Hello! 👋

-I am a 3rd year Computer Engineering Student at Ryerson University.
-I am passionate about technology both in terms of software and hardware.
-I enjoy coding and building things, which has led to the creation of many projects; allowing me to apply what I have learned and to learn even more.
+I'm a third-year Computer Engineering student at Toronto Met University with a passion for both software and hardware technology.
+I enjoy coding and building stuff, which has led to the creation of many projects; allowing me to continuously apply and expand my knowledge.

 ## Expertise 🛠️